 In his classic film directed by Steven Spielberg, Raiders of the Lost Ark, George Lucas projects the real-life flamboyant naturalist, explorer, and adventurer, Roy Chapman Andrews, upon the character of Indiana Jones, played by Harrison Ford.

 It was just about 100 years ago that Andrews first explored the Gobi Desert.
-At this very spot, the Flaming Cliffs, he and his team made the first-ever discovery of real dinosaur eggs, and the first discovery of the dinosaur who produced the eggs, and the first to prove that dinosaurs laid eggs.
+At this very spot, the Flaming Cliffs, he and his team made the first-ever discovery of real dinosaur eggs, the first discovery of the dinosaur that produced the eggs, and the first to prove that dinosaurs laid eggs.
 He was the first to call this place The Flaming Cliffs, a name that continues to this day.

 Since my trip, I have read several books about Andrews, his expeditions, and the Flaming Cliffs.
-In my mind's eye I can see him riding his strong, smart, and faithful Mongolian horse, "Kublai Khan," racing across the Gobi, standing up the saddle, the wind blowing in his face, rifle in hand, chasing a prized animal specimen for the Asia Collection at the American Natural History Museum.
+In my mind's eye I can see him riding his strong, smart, and faithful Mongolian horse, "Kublai Khan," racing across the Gobi, standing up on the saddle, the wind blowing in his face, rifle in hand, chasing a prized animal specimen for the Asia Collection at the American Natural History Museum.